owncloud/ocis/CONTRIBUTING.md

 ownCloud is very proud of the documentation it has, which is the work of a great team of people.
 Of course, also the documentation is open to contributions.

 See the [Getting Started Guide](https://owncloud.dev/ocis/development/getting-started/) on how to get started.
-Many other useful information is summarized in the [Documentation Readme](https://github.com/owncloud/docs).
+Other useful information is summarized in the [Documentation Readme](https://github.com/owncloud/docs).

 ### Internationalization

 Our projects are getting translated into many languages to allow people from all over the world to use ownCloud in their native language.
-For translations, ownCloud uses [Transifex](https://www.transifex.com) as community based collaboration platform for internationalization.
+For translations, ownCloud uses [Transifex](https://www.transifex.com) as a community based collaboration platform for internationalization.

 For contributions please refer to the [Transifex Resources](https://www.transifex.com/resources/) to learn how to improve ownClouds translations there.